lordgugu/ShadowsOfValentiaBlitzkrieg/quests/README.md

 - Goylenapped
   - Gotten from the Man at House 2
   - Requires rescuing his daughter, who can be found at the Mila Idol of the Sylvan Shrine

+### Desaix's Fortress Interior

+- A Bargain Bauble - COMPLETED
+  - Gotten from Alessio in the War Room
+  - Requires 30 Silver
+  - Completed with Alm immediately after collecting it

 [Back](../README.md)